International Relations and Acknowledgement of the Kingdom of Mosquitia

-Nicaragua, August 11, 1838: Manuel Quijano y Garcia of the Nicaraguan army wrote to King Robert Charles Frederic, congratulating and saluting him "in the name of my government, to show you the good disposition in which we are at present; and establishing a mutual correspondence to secure the sacred rights of the two governments in good faith, I offer a strict friendship and the customary respect to your nation."
+Nicaragua (1838) On August 11, 1838, Nicaraguan army official Manuel Quijano y Garcia addressed King Robert Charles Frederic of Mosquitia, congratulating and saluting him "in the name of my government, to show you the good disposition in which we are at present; and establishing a mutual correspondence to secure the sacred rights of the two governments in good faith, I offer a strict friendship and the customary respect to your nation."

-Costa Rica, September 29, 1840: 'The Secretary to the Government of Costa Rica to the Secretary to the Government of Mosquito', stating that "The State of Costa Rica, which, during its dependence under the Spanish Government and also under the Federal Government of Central America, could not enter into treaties with the nations of this continent, nor with those of Europe, now wishes to celebrate them with all, but especially with the Mosquito Government, and is desirous that it should be in the most friendly manner, in order that the subjects of both nations may be allied both commercially and in the most intimate terms."
+Costa Rica (1840) In a communication dated September 29, 1840, the Secretary to the Government of Costa Rica sent a formal correspondence expressing that "The State of Costa Rica, which, during its dependence under the Spanish Government and also under the Federal Government of Central America, could not enter into treaties with the nations of this continent, nor with those of Europe, now wishes to celebrate them with all, but especially with the Mosquito Government, and is desirous that it should be in the most friendly manner, in order that the subjects of both nations may be allied both commercially and in the most intimate terms."

 Comments